nazkun/follow-1/README.md

 ### Features

 Just send `follow help` in a chat
-FYI, it'll only show features the follower can do (based on trust level) So do it on an infinity trust level follower.
+FYI, it'll only show features the follower can do (based on trust level).
+So do it on an infinity trust level follower.

 ### FAQn't